wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    <pre>autopilot = {
   redundancy_zone_tag = "az"
+  min_quorum          = 5
    }
 node_meta = {
    az = "Zone1"
 }
    </pre>

-   Enterprise Autopilot features perform automatic, operator-friendly management of Consul servers, including cleanup of dead servers, monitoring the state of the Raft cluster, automated upgrades, and stable server introduction.
+   The Enterprise Autopilot feature performs automatic, operator-friendly management of Consul servers, including cleanup of dead servers, monitoring the state of the Raft cluster, automated upgrades, and stable server introduction.

    Autopilot enables <strong>Enterprise Redundancy Zones</strong> to improve resiliency and scaling of a Consul cluster.
 It can add "non-voting" servers which will be promoted to voting status in case of voting server failure.
    Unless during failure, Redundant zones do not participate in quorum, including leader election.